-Contributions in this category were discussed on 4 July, 2019, 0900 to 2035 in the BoG on high-level syntax (chaired by Y.-K. Wang, with the discussion and decision on sub-picture ID signalling chaired by S. Deshpande).
+Contributions in this category were discussed on 4 July, 2019, 0900 to 2035 in the HLS BoG, chaired by Y.-K. Wang, with the discussion and decision on sub-picture ID signalling chaired by S. Deshpande.

 General discussion on coding of sequence-level independent regions